tonethar/IGME-330-Master/notes/HW-wc-3.md

 ## III.
 Screen Shot of completed version

-- Note that we have 3 components below:
+- Note the HTML for the 3 components below
+- The final version allows us to add multiple `<sw-card>` instances to the page

 ```html
 <body>